-Searocket is a member of the Mustard family and it is related to broccoli, cabbage and Brussel sprouts.
-Searocket provides potassium, calcium and a range of B vitamins, as well as beta-carotene and fiber.
+Searocket is a member of the Mustard family, and it is related to broccoli, cabbage, and Brussel sprouts.
+Searocket provides potassium, calcium, and a range of B vitamins, beta-carotene, and fiber.
 All plant parts are edible.

 Searocket is large and spreading, with rocket-shaped seed pods, although the name comes from an old synonym for plants of the Mustard family.
-During the winter, leaves are leafy, but in summer heat, the Searocket takes on a strange, fleshy, almost alien-like form.
+During the winter, leaves are leafy, but the Searocket takes on a strange, fleshy, almost alien-like form in the summer heat.

 Growing Conditions and General Care

-When growing Searocket, don’t include it as part of a vegetable garden.
+When growing Searocket, do not include it as part of a vegetable garden.
 Companions for Searocket cultivation must be of the same family.
-If the Searockets detect roots of other type plants close to it, an “allelopathic” action occurs.
-Searocket releases a substance into the root zone that stunts or otherwise deters plants of other types.
+If the Searockets detect roots of other types of plants close to it, an "allelopathic" action occurs.
+Searocket releases a substance into the root zone that stunts or otherwise deter plants of other types.